NICOLE BURGESS

 MACP, MTA, RCC

-Whether you are feeling like nothing in life is going the way it should, are struggling with worries and sadness or simply trying to make sense of the relationships around you, counselling is an effective means to healing.
-My clients tell me they want to feel hope and happiness for their future, clarity in their lives and growth as individuals.
+Whether you’re feeling like nothing in life is going the way it should, struggling with worries and sadness, trying to make sense of the relationships around you, or navigating a difficult life transition, counselling can be an effective path toward healing and growth.
+My clients often share that they want to feel hope and happiness for their future, clarity and contentment in their lives, and a sense of personal growth.

-Through a caring, respectful and collaborative relationship we will work together to rediscover and develop strengths and resiliencies as you work towards your goals.
+Through a caring, respectful, and collaborative relationship, we will work together to rediscover and develop your strengths and resilience as you move toward your goals.
 I hold a strong belief in our innate wholeness as individuals.
-It is only the twists and turns of life’s path that sometimes makes this wholeness difficult to see.
+It is often the twists and turns of life’s path that make this wholeness difficult to see.

 MY EXPERIENCE